 401(k) Rollover in Columbia,IL

-In general, you have four options to consider when considering a 401(k) rollover.
+Typically, you have four options to consider when considering a 401(k) rollover.

-If your new position in Columbia, IL also offers a 401(k), most employers will allow you to roll over your 401(k) savings to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Columbia, IL also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+A knowledgeable financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money.
+While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.